isomerpages/moe-concordpri/_for-parents/Sexuality Education (P5 & P6)/Sexuality Education (P5 & P6).md

 Overview of SEXUALITY Education Programme
 -----------------------------------------

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope" target="_blank" rel="noopener noreferrer">here</a> for more information on the scope of Sexuality Education in the school curriculum.

 5. The subjects that incorporate topics on sexuality include: